Non-zero-sum optimal stopping game with continuous versus periodic exercise opportunities: Introduction

 The rest of the paper is organised as follows.
-In Section \ref{problem}, we provide a completely new mathematical formulation of the game between the two players with continuous and periodic observations, which can be understood for a general class of stochastic processes $X$ (not only L\'evy models).
+In Section \ref{problem}, we provide a mathematical formulation of the game between the two players with continuous and periodic {exercise opportunities}, which can be understood for a general class of stochastic processes $X$ (not only L\'evy models).
 In Section \ref{sec:SP}, we review the fluctuation theory of \lev processes and the scale function.
-In particular, in Section \ref{fluct_new}, we also develop new identities required for expressing the expected rewards under threshold strategies, which can also be applied to study other optimal stopping problems and games under such information asymmetry; these could be natural directions for future research.
+In particular, in Section \ref{fluct_new}, we also develop new identities required for expressing the expected rewards under threshold strategies, which can also be applied to study other optimal stopping problems and games under such {an asymmetry of exercise opportunities}; these could be natural directions for future research.
 In Section \ref{section_threshold_strategies}, we obtain a Nash equilibrium in a weak sense, by restricting the set of strategies to those of threshold-type.
 In Section \ref{section_optimality_general}, we strengthen the optimality and show that the one obtained in Section \ref{section_threshold_strategies} is actually a Nash equilibrium in the strong sense (with strategy sets given by general sets of stopping times).
-We conclude the paper with numerical results on strategy optimality, comparative statics and the value of information in Section \ref{section_numerics}.
+We conclude the paper with numerical results on strategy optimality, comparative statics and the value of {available exercise opportunities} in Section \ref{section_numerics}.
 Several long or technical proofs are deferred to the Appendices \ref{fluct_proof}--\ref{verification_split_proof}.